Tech-at-DU/d3-tutorial/17-Maps/readme.md

 <script src="https://unpkg.com/topojson@3"></script>
 ```

-YOu also need some map data.
+You will also need some map data.
 There are many different datasets for maps.
 For this example you will use a world map.
 I couldn't find this data on a CDN so you'll need to download the file and save it to the directory where you are working.

 - Go to: https://github.com/cszang/dendrobox/blob/master/data/world-110m2.json
 - Click "raw" and save the file with the name: "world-110m2.json"